 Get the Best Car Insurance in Singapore

 Age and gender are two of the main factors insurance companies use when determining car insurance premiums.
-They consider these characteristics to tell them valuable information about your driving experience and the likelihood that you will get into an accident.
+Insurers consider these characteristics as valuable information about your driving experience and the likelihood that you will get into an accident.
 The less likely you are to get into an accident based on these two factors, the less cost the company stands to incur by insuring you, and the cheaper the quote you will receive.

 But this variation makes it somewhat difficult as a potential customer to know if you're being offered a fair rate, or if you're being ripped off.
 With that in mind, we've crunched the numbers to find the average cost of car insurance in Singapore depending on your age group and gender.
 We hope that this arms you with the knowledge you need to recognize a good deal when you see one.